Revised June 2013

 The Society shall be operated as a nonprofit corporation and shall engage in no activities, which are not in direct furtherance of its primary scientific, literary, and educational objectives.

-There shall be the following classifications of membership in this Society: Professional members, Associate members, Student members, Honorary Life members, and Emeritus members.
+There shall be the following classifications of membership in this Society: Professional members, Student members, and Emeritus members.

 SECTION 2.
 Professional Members.

-All members in good standing are entitled to the privileges of the Society: (a) only Professional members, Honorary Life members, and Emeritus members possess full voting privileges and, (b) only Professional members, residing in North America, are eligible for elective office and for membership on the Board of Directors.
+All members in good standing are entitled to the privileges of the Society: (a) only Professional members, and Emeritus members possess full voting privileges and, (b) only Professional members, residing in North America, are eligible for elective office and for membership on the Board of Directors.

 Any person desiring to become a member of the Society shall complete a Society membership application and submit it to the Secretary-Treasurer together with payment of one year’s dues.
 The Membership Committee will review and recommend a membership classification for all new and reviewed members based on the applications submitted and present their recommendations to the Board of Directors.
 Board approval of the Membership Committee’s recommendations will take place either by majority vote by electronic transmission or at a Board meeting.
 Applications received prior to September of any year will be considered as application for membership for the current calendar year, and those approved for membership will be furnished all issues of the Journal for that year.
 Applications received after September 1st will be considered for membership commencing January of the next calendar year unless the applicant indicates contrariwise on the application form.
 In the event that an applicant for membership has previously paid for a regular subscription to the Journal for the current year, such subscription payment will be applied to his or her current year’s membership dues.
 All classifications of members who are in arrears for dues shall not have the privileges until such dues are paid.
 The Secretary-Treasurer shall notify such members of their delinquent status 30 days after the first dues billing.
 If the dues are still unpaid after 60 days, the Journal subscription will be stopped.
 Any dues that are delinquent at 90 days will result in termination of membership without further notice.
 Reinstatement to membership may be effected only through filing a new application for membership in the usual manner, and payment of any outstanding bills due to the Society.